 We can offer flexibility within these times also -Please see examples below:

 9am -11.30am: session only – now can also be 9.15-11.45 or 9.30 – 12.00

 9am -12.30am: session & lunch club – now can also be 9.15-12.45 or 9.30 – 1.00pm

 Please note: Unless you have booked lunch club we cannot offer any flexibility for children coming 12.30-3pm

 Please just let us know at the door if you are using the flexi time.

 For children in receipt of the grant - 15 hours per week and for eligible families 30 hours

 As well as the times above children can come for blocks of three hours, over two and a half days- for e.g. Mon, Tues 9-3 pm and Wed 9-12.
 Or, in blocks of five hours [9.30-2.30 x 3 days] please chat with Cindy to discuss this.
-You are also welcome to have over 15 hours per week.
+You are also welcome to have over 15 hours per week additional hours charged at our hourly rate.
 For 30 hours we are open from 9-3 pm Monday to Fridays.